ShynBui/LegalKnowledgeBot/README.md

 4. **Question and Answer Support:**
    - Answers users' questions about the law by extracting knowledge from currently effective legal documents.

+5. **Forum**
+   - Q&A forum for users provides users with a forum for legal questions and interactions.

 ## GitHub Repository Structure